This might seem like a contradiction to some – after all, most cardio is done outdoors.

 What's more, it's a low impact, high-intensity exercise that's easy on joints, and that is a combination too good to miss.

-Jumping rope reigns supreme in the world of home cardio workouts, there's no denying it.
+Jumping rope reigns supreme in the world of home cardio workouts, there's no denying it, and the perfect calisthenic exercise.
+Not sure what a calisthenics exercise is?
+Check out this Calisthenics Resistance Exercises article from Very Well Fit.

 If frustration from tripping over the jump rope still outweighs its benefits for you, take the time to learn proper form.